 Divide the pastry into 8 equal pieces and shape each one into a ball.
 Dust a clean surface and a rolling pin with flour, then roll out each piece of pastry to the thickness of a pound coin, dusting and turning as you go.
 Repeat until you have 8 rounds.

 Place an even amount of filling on one side of each pastry sheet and brush the edges of the pastry with a little beaten egg.
 Pull the other half of the pastry over, feel where the filling is and use your thumb to press down and seal around the edges.
-Brush the pasties all over with the beaten egg, place on an oiled baking tray and cook in the hot oven for 30–35 minutes, or until golden.
+Brush the pasties all over with the beaten egg, place on an oiled baking tray and cook in the hot oven for 30 to 35 minutes, or until golden.

-Meanwhile, toss the carrot and lettuce slices in a bowl.
-Chop the mint and stir into the yoghurt in another bowl with a pinch of salt and pepper.
+Toss the carrot and lettuce in a bowl.
+Chop the mint and stir into the yoghurt in another bowl with a pinch of sea salt and black pepper.
 Squeeze over a little lemon juice.